Slow Riot for New Zero Kanada E.P.: Packaging

 The whole land shall be desolate;

 Yet will I not make a full end.

 The back of the EP contains a diagram with instructions in Italian on how to make a molotov cocktail.

 The EP is pressed on a 12" record with each side intended to be played at a different speed.
 Side A, "Moya", is played at 45 rpm, while side B, "BBF3", is played at 33 ⅓ rpm.

 Songs

-Moya
+"Moya"

 The song title is a reference to band member Mike Moya.
 Concert setlists refer to this song as "Gorecki" because it is a reworking of his third symphony.

-BBF3
+"BBF3"

 The song title "BBF3" refers to the vox pop interviewee going by the name of "Blaise Bailey Finnegan III", whose eccentric ramblings form the core of the song.
 Finnegan recites a poem which he claims to have written himself.
-The poem is, in fact, mostly composed of lyrics from the song "Virus" by Iron Maiden that were written by their then-vocalist Blaze Bayley.
+The poem is, in fact, composed mostly of lyrics from the song "Virus" by Iron Maiden that were written by their then-vocalist Blaze Bayley.
 Blaise Bailey Finnegan III is also heard interviewed at the beginning of the track "Providence" on the group's previous release F♯ A♯ ∞, and indeed some concert performances of "BBF3" also incorporate that sample.